huzama/huzama.github.io/_pages/about.md

 </ul>
 </p>

+<p> In addition, I have previous experience working in Reinforcement Learning, specifically in the area of Vision-Language Navigation.
+I look forward to contributing to the field of AI through my ongoing research and future endeavors. </p>

 <p> Thank you for visiting my website! <br>
-If you wanna get lost in the cosmos and chat about the meaning of life and how everything came to be, hit me up!
+If you want to get lost in the cosmos talking about the meaning of life, and how and why everything came to be, hit me up!
 I'm kind of an optimistic nihilist. </p>
 </div>